Skip Navigation

 “I was getting in good shape!” he said.

 But the pain continued, with an urgency to use the bathroom, constipation and blood.
-His doctor referred him to Dr. Sachin Goel, a gastroenterologist, for a colonoscopy in August.
+His doctor referred him to a gastroenterologist for a colonoscopy in August.
 Immediately after the procedure, he learned there was a tumor in his colon.

 “It was a quiet car ride,” Scott remembered sitting silently next to his mother, who had driven him there.

 That Friday, a biopsy confirmed it was cancer.
-Scott was immediately referred to Wellstar’s Rectal Cancer Multidisciplinary Program, the first and only treatment center in metro Atlanta accredited by the National Accreditation Program for Rectal Cancer (NAPRC), a quality program by the Commission on Cancer.
+Scott was immediately referred to the Wellstar Rectal Cancer Multidisciplinary Program, the first and only treatment center in metro Atlanta accredited by the National Accreditation Program for Rectal Cancer (NAPRC), a quality program by the Commission on Cancer.

 Getting the highest level of rectal cancer care